masukomi/changelog_manager/README.md

 ### Git Integration

+#### New Entries

 By default new changelog entry will be added to git (but not committed) upon creation.
 This can be changed by changing `"git_add" : true` to `"git_add" : false` in the `.changelog_entries/config.json` file that is auto-created the first time you generate a changelog entry.

+#### Changelog Generation

+The Changelog version numbers are extracted from git tags.
+The presumption is that your repo will be tagged using semantically versioned numbers that can optionally begin with a "v" for example `v1.0.1` and `1.0.1` are both acceptable version numbers to the `changelog_manager`.

 ### Generating a new CHANGELOG.md